 So, Laurel and Hardy are rather uncomfortably placed in a murder mystery as a couple of hapless assistants to a traveling magician.
 They get involved with gangsters who are transporting what the boys believe is a dead body.
 The coffin gets mixed up with the magician’s prop trunk and therein lies our conflict.
 The mystery aspect of the movie plays nicely, and if you approach the film as a B mystery with Laurel and Hardy as an added attraction, it is ok.
 But if you’re going in looking for a typical Laurel and Hardy movie, you might be disappointed or, at the very least, a bit confused.

 These bits of business keep the film pleasant and amusing when the duo is on screen, and the movie is a breezy 67 minutes.
-But as Laurel and Hardy movies go, it is probably their weakest film.
+But as Laurel and Hardy movies go, it is not one of their better ones.
 Nuanced bits and a few isolated comic highlights aside, Laurel and Hardy just don’t fit into this B mystery well enough to make it anything more than average.

 "A-Haunting We Will Go" was directed by Alfred Werker, Written by Lou Breslow, and features a cast that includes Stan Laurel, Oliver Hardy, Elisha Cook Jr, Sheila James, Dante the Magician, Mantan Moreland, Willie Best, and Richard Lane.